Krukov/cashews/Readme.md

 Dill is great, but less performance.
 If you need complex serializer for [sqlalchemy](https://docs.sqlalchemy.org/en/14/core/serializer.html) objects you can set `pickle_type="sqlalchemy"`

-Any connections errors are suppressed, to disable it use `safe=False` - a `CacheBackendInteractionException` will be raised
+Any connections errors are suppressed, to disable it use `safe=False` - a `CacheBackendInteractionError` will be raised

 If you would like to use [client-side cache](https://redis.io/topics/client-side-caching) set `client_side=True` Client side cache will add `cashews:` prefix for each key, to customize it use `client_side_prefix` option.